Updated: Mar 15, 2021

-After I expanded my setup some time ago with a Model:Sampels, I was often asked why I bought a quasi identical device like the Digitakt again and what
+After I expanded my setup some time ago with an Elektron Model:Samples, I was often asked why I bought a quasi identical device like the Digitakt again and what

 Since the question comes up again and again, I have summarized a few important aspects in this article that you should consider when buying an Elektron.
 But let's start with this question:

 Why did I buy the Model:Samples?
 I was happy with the Digitakt?

 There are mainly 2 reasons for it.
 On the one hand, I wanted to have more audio tracks every now and then to elaborate drum sections in more detail, for example.

 On the other hand, I have some very cool effect pedals, but I never use them with the Digitakt because I can only route the entire sum signal through the effect.
 With the help of the Model:Samples, I am now able to play one part of the arrangement with the effect, while the part on the Digitakt stays without.

 Now, the Digitakt has quite a few features that the Model:Samples doesn't.
 Logically, the latter costs only half of it.
 But for the scenario described above, the Model:Samples is perfectly adequate.